neimanpinchas/haxego/README.md

 ## Support

-Currently I am working on it only early morning, and late nights (usualy after going over the manual process of converting a project from rich haxe to poor golang), I wish I could work on it more time, if you wish too you may consider a pull request  (link?) or sponsor some time. https://www.paypal.com/donate/?hosted_button_id=LXPXVLSBCSVEG
+Currently I am working on it only early morning, and late nights (usualy after going over the manual process of converting a project from rich haxe to poor golang), I wish I could work on it more time, if you wish too you may consider a [pull request](https://github.com/neimanpinchas/haxego/pulls) or sponsor some time. [paypal donate](https://www.paypal.com/donate/?hosted_button_id=LXPXVLSBCSVEG)